-For most classes of financial instrument, Kleinwort Hambros acts as an order transmitter for SGKH Client orders and places their orders for execution with Société Générale Bank & Trust (“SGBT”), which is an exchange member within the Société Générale Group and provides best execution services to Kleinwort Hambros.
-For Kleinwort Benson Legacy Clients, Kleinwort Hambros selects external exchange members/counterparties to execute client orders for most classes of financial instruments, as its systems are not linked to SGBT.
+For most classes of financial instrument, Kleinwort Hambros acts as an order transmitter for SGKH Client orders and places their orders for execution with Société Générale Luxembourg (“SG LUX”), which is an exchange member within the Société Générale Group and provides best execution services to Kleinwort Hambros.
+Until 4th October 2019, for Kleinwort Benson Legacy Clients, Kleinwort Hambros selected external exchange members/counterparties to execute client orders for most classes of financial instruments, as its systems were not linked to SG LUX.
 Please refer to the Summary Information about Kleinwort Hambros’s Order Execution Policy for further detail.

 The ‘best execution’ principle applies to all retail and professional clients, and Kleinwort Hambros operates a single order handling and execution policy for all its clients, whether retail or professional.

 Summary arising from the monitoring of the quality of execution

 Kleinwort Hambros has selected exchange members/counterparties that take all reasonable steps to obtain, when executing client orders, the best possible result considering the following factors, in order of priority:

 - Total Cost – total cost means the price of the financial instrument plus the costs related to execution, including commissions, execution venue fees, clearing and settlements fees and any other fees paid to thirds parties involved in execution of the order.
 Kleinwort Hambros’ commissions are structured so as not to discriminate unfairly in the selection of potential exchange members/ counterparties;

 - Speed – the greater the standardisation of the product and the more liquid the market, the faster the execution will be;